michelpereira/awesome-open-source-games/README.md

 - [Ned Et Les Maki](https://github.com/devnewton/nedetlesmaki) - Puzzle game with isometric 3D graphics inspired by Sokoban.
 - [Orbium](https://github.com/bni/orbium) - Modern version of the 90's game Log!cal.
 - [Parity](https://github.com/abejfehr/parity) - A numbers puzzle game.
-- [Pond](https://github.com/Zolmeister/pond) - A narrow fellow in the Pond.
+- [Pond](https://github.com/Zolmeister/pond) - The Pound is about relaxing and exploring a beautiful world.
 - [Pop Pop Win](https://github.com/dart-lang/pop-pop-win) - Implementation of Minesweeper in Dart.
 - [Prism](https://github.com/Zolmeister/prism) - Match all the colors.
 - [Push and Fork](https://github.com/Octocarina/game-off-2012) - Puzzle game in which you carry a fork, push blocks, and go back in time.